Dyalog/link/docs/Discussion/TechDetails.md

 **Unsupported:** Link has no support for name classes 2.2 (field), 2.3 (property), 2.6 (external/shared variable), 3.3 (primitive or derived function or train), 4.3 (primitive or derived operator), 3.6 (external function) 9.2 (instance), 9.6 (external class) and 9.7 (external interface).

+!!!
+Note
+    GUI objects with KeepOnClose have nameclass 9.2 when the object is active and 9.1 when closed.
+This will cause erratic behaviour; the use of KeepOnClose is not supported by Link.

 ## Other Limitations

 - Namespaces must be named.
 To be precise, it must be true that `ns≡(⎕NS⍬)⍎⍕ns`.
 Scripted namespaces must not be anonymous.
 When creating an unscripted namespace, we recommend using `⎕NS` dyadically to name the created namespace (for example `'myproject' ⎕NS ⍬` rather than `myproject←⎕NS ⍬`).
 This allows retrieving namespace reference from its display form (for example `#.myproject` rather than `#.[namespace]`).